 How do I check proposal status after a proposal has been submitted?

 Within 24 hours of proposal submission in Research.gov (including proposals submitted via Grants.gov and processed in Research.gov), the proposal will be listed on the Research.gov Proposal Status page.
-Proposers can access the Proposal Status page using the Proposal Status link under Proposals on the Research.gov My Desktop page.
-If proposers do not see a submitted proposal listed on the Proposal Status page after 24 hours, the proposer should contact the NSF Help Desk at 1-800-381-1532 for assistance.
-The NSF Help Desk is available by phone from 7:00 AM to 9:00 PM ET Monday - Friday except federal holidays or via email to rgov@nsf.gov
+Proposers can access the Proposal Status page using the Proposal Status link under Proposals on the Research.gov homepage after signing in.
+If proposers do not see a submitted proposal listed on the Proposal Status page after 24 hours, the proposer should contact the NSF Service Desk at 1-800-381-1532 for assistance.
+The NSF Service Desk is available by phone from 7:00 AM to 9:00 PM ET Monday - Friday except federal holidays or via email to rgov@nsf.gov

-Proposals must be received by 5 p.m. submitter's local time on the established deadline date.
+Proposals must be received by 5 p.m. submitting organization's local time on the established deadline date.
 In this example, the lead organization on the East Coast must submit by 5 p.m.
 Eastern Time, and the non-lead organization on the West Coast must submit by 5 p.m.
 Pacific Time.

 How can I make changes to my proposal after it is submitted?